jaanga/jaanga.github.io/terrain4/terrain-tiles-structures/README.md

 The **'Locate;** menu allows to to enter an address or location anywhere in the world.
 You can use the on=screen cursor keys to go to the next tiles.

+Wait for the model starts rotating before proceeding further

 ## Concept

 There are numerous outstanding mapping applications available these days.
 Many have sophisticated APIs.